KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 Chart widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-As previously mentioned the new dashboard comes with an enriched chart gallery.
+As previously mentioned the new dashboard comes with an enriched gallery of charts.
-So, in addition to those charts used for creating the old cockpit:
+That means that in addition to those charts used for creating the old cockpit:

    - Bar
    - Line